 - 304 km of pistes, 200 km of powder runs

 For the advanced, the world-famous Valluga off-piste terrain grabs the attention of expert skiers from around the world.
 Closeby, St. Anton has good blacks by the Kapall, like black 42, world cup downhill run.
 Stuben has a lot of red runs.
 Advanced riders have enough runs to keep them occupied for a week, while carvers have more than enough to last them a month.

-Is just 1 and a half hours from Innsbruck.
+The resort is located just 1 and a half hours from Innsbruck.
 The après-ski scene is lively and varied with lots of different bars, night clubs, restaurants and cafes.
 Ischgl is known for lively après-ski parties and nightlife.
-The resort hosts pop concerts celebrating the end of the annual ski season Artist such as Bob Dylan, Elton John, Mariah Carey, Tina Turner, and Enrique Iglesias, Pink, Beyoncé, Rihanna, Kylie Minogue, Katy Perry, and Alicia Keys have performed at these concerts.
+The resort hosts pop concerts celebrating the end of the annual ski season artists: Bob Dylan, Elton John, Mariah Carey, Tina Turner, Enrique Iglesias, Pink, Beyoncé, Rihanna, Kylie Minogue, Katy Perry, and Alicia Keys have all performed at these concerts.
 Three ropeways open to the ski area from the village: the Pardatschgratbahn, the Fimbabahn & the Silvrettabahn.
 Only the Fimbabahn and the Silvrettabahn have middle stations.
 Most of the lifts converge at Idalp, where there is a restaurant.
 The area above Idalp offers wide, easy pistes and a snow park.

 The Zell am See-Kaprun ski area is widely known for the Schmittenhöhe mountain in Zell am See and the Kitzsteinhorn glacier close to Kaprun.
 The Alpin Card covers three regions on one pass, giving you access to 408km of premium slopes and 121 lifts.
 Alongside the Schmittenhöhe in Zell am See.